aicrumb/clip-classifier/README.md

 ### installation

-requires pytorch, tqdm, torchvision, i imagine einops and ftfy because it depends on clip? if you just use `pip install git+https://github.com/openai/CLIP` it'll download every requirement there
+requires pytorch, tqdm, torchvision, fastsr, i imagine einops and ftfy because it depends on clip? if you just use `pip install git+https://github.com/openai/CLIP` it'll download every requirement there

 `pip install git+https://github.com/aicrumb/anyclass` for installation of the package itself